CriticalWombat/KickScan/README.md

     Boot the generated ISO on the target system.
 The ISO will handle the installation process using the provided Kickstart configuration and Docker setup scripts.

 4. **Log into root and set the non-root account password**:
-    Once a login prompt is available, login to the root account and set a password for the non-root account.
+    Once a login prompt is available, document the login credentials supplied and login.
+Change the password if desired.
     ```bash
     passwd useraccountnamehere
     ```

-5. **Log into the user account**:
-    Either log out of the root account or switch users to the non-root account.
-    ```bash
-    su useraccountnamehere
-    ```

-6. **First time logon script will handle the setup and configuration of Docker and Greenbone.**:
+6. **First time logon script will handle the setup of Docker and Greenbone.**:
     Simply wait for the script to complete and you will be presented with messsage indicating where your web interface can be reached.
+If errors occur in setup, a shell will be returned to you for troubleshooting.

 ## Configuration